my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

     -   middle and right lane both go to Marsh Ln which joins Northway later on;

-        -   if you are going to Northway, use the <span style='color:chartreuse'>middle lane</span> b/c right lane will merge to the middle lane shortly after you are on Marston lane.
+        -   if you are going to Northway, use the <span style='color:#32CD32'>middle lane</span> b/c right lane will merge to the middle lane shortly after you are on Marston lane.

-            -   have to <span style='color:chartreuse'>go ahead</span> a bit, don't cut the way of the left lane; if there is a large car, you either let them turn first (if it is a bus or truck) or you go ahead more to give more space (if it is a SUV or a mini-van);
+            -   have to <span style='color:#32CD32'>go ahead</span> a bit, don't cut the way of the left lane; if there is a large car, you either let them turn first (if it is a bus or truck) or you go ahead more to give more space (if it is a SUV or a mini-van);
             -   Always go ahead even if there is no car on the right lane;

-        -   when you are waiting for the traffic light, you pay attention to the <span style='color:chartreuse'>lights for turning left</span> (which are are the right side and in front), lights here are separate for going straight and turning left!
+        -   when you are waiting for the traffic light, you pay attention to the <span style='color:#32CD32'>lights for turning left</span> (which are are the right side and in front), lights here are separate for going straight and turning left!

         -   Usually the lights for going ahead change to green first.
 Do not go at this time!
 Wait until the lights for turning right changing to green before you proceed.